subrotoice/react-basic/README.md

   Contact
 </Link>
 ```

-- Pragrametically redirect to a page.
+- Programmatically redirect to a page.
 Hook: useNavigate, navigate("/")

 ```jsx
 import { useNavigate } from "react-router-dom";